nndda/Theatre/README.md

 <img src="/addons/Theatre/assets/icons/Theatre.svg" height="160" align="right">

 Text-based linear dialogue system for Godot 4.3.
-- ✍️ Literally just a text file!
-Written in human-readable syntax & VCS-friendly.
+- ✍️ Written in human-readable syntax.
 - ✨ Focused on presentation and delivery of your story.
 - 📝 100% written in GDScript.